Mingyu1998/Mingyu1998/README.md

 </p>

 I'm a DPhil student in Biochemistry at Khalid Group at the University of Oxford.
-My research focuses on using multiscale simulation methods to understand and optimise potential antibiotic agents against Gram-negative bacteria.
+My research focuses on using multiscale computational methods to understand and optimise potential antibiotic agents against Gram-negative bacteria.

 ---